 published in eleven volumes between 1998 and 2016.

-Eleven volumes, 19 individual books, that include approximately 60,000 biographical entries for those convicted of political crimes in the 1930s, including many found guilty in other parts of the USSR.
+Twelve volumes, 19 individual books, that include approximately 60,000 biographical entries for those convicted of political crimes in the 1930s, including many found guilty in other parts of the USSR (they can be seen on the top shelf behind Rogachov).

 The contents of each biographical entry vary depending on the source of the information: whether an archived investigation file, or an individual file on a particular offender, has been consulted.